daviddalpiaz/appliedstats/slr.md

 \sum_{i=1}^{n}(y_i - \bar{y})^2 = \sum_{i=1}^{n}(y_i - \hat{y}_i)^2 + \sum_{i=1}^{n}(\hat{y}_i - \bar{y})^2.
 $$

 This should be somewhat alarming or amazing.
 How is this true?
-For now we will leave this questions unanswered.
+For now we will leave this question unanswered.
 (Think about this, and maybe try to prove it.)
 We will now define three of the quantities seen in this equation.

 #### Sum of Squares Total {-}